Simulation: Output hardware

-Clinical healthcare simulators
+Clinical healthcare

 Clinical healthcare simulators are increasingly being developed and deployed to teach therapeutic and diagnostic procedures as well as medical concepts and decision making to personnel in the health professions.
 Simulators have been developed for training procedures ranging from the basics such as blood draw, to laparoscopic surgery and trauma care.
 They are also important to help on prototyping new devices for biomedical engineering problems.
 Currently, simulators are applied to research and develop tools for new therapies, treatments and early diagnosis in medicine.

 Many medical simulators involve a computer connected to a plastic simulation of the relevant anatomy.
 Sophisticated simulators of this type employ a life-size mannequin that responds to injected drugs and can be programmed to create simulations of life-threatening emergencies.

 In other simulations, visual components of the procedure are reproduced by computer graphics techniques, while touch-based components are reproduced by haptic feedback devices combined with physical simulation routines computed in response to the user's actions.
 Medical simulations of this sort will often use 3D CT or MRI scans of patient data to enhance realism.
 Some medical simulations are developed to be widely distributed (such as web-enabled simulations and procedural simulations that can be viewed via standard web browsers) and can be interacted with using standard computer interfaces, such as the keyboard and mouse.